 Approximately \$340.7 million of investment was estimated to be needed over four years (2021 through 2024) to fund planning and pre-construction costs for the proposed Delta Conveyance Project.
 At its December 8, 2020 Board meeting, Metropolitan's Board authorized the General Manager to execute a funding agreement with DWR and commit funding for a Metropolitan participation level of 47.2 percent of such costs of preliminary design, environmental planning and other pre-construction activities to assist in the environmental process for the proposed Delta Conveyance Project.
 Metropolitan's 47.2 percent share represents an estimated funding commitment of \$160.8 million over the four years 2021 through 2024.
 Eighteen other State Water Project contractors also have approved funding a share of the planning and pre-construction costs.
 Like prior agreements for BDCP and California WaterFix, the funding agreement provides that funds would be reimbursed to Metropolitan if the project is approved and when the first bonds, if any, for the project are issued.
-In connection with approving the funding agreement, at its December 2020

-Board meeting, the Board also authorized the General Manager to execute an amendment to the DCA joint exercise of powers agreement.
-The amendment was developed to address changes in the anticipated participation structure for the proposed Delta Conveyance Project from that contemplated for California WaterFix.
+In connection with approving the funding agreement, at its December 2020 Board meeting, the Board also authorized the General Manager to execute an amendment to the DCA joint exercise of powers agreement.
+The amendment, which was effective December 31, 2020, addressed changes in the anticipated participation structure for the proposed Delta Conveyance Project from that contemplated for California WaterFix.

 Metropolitan's December 8, 2020 action to approve the funding of planning and pre-construction costs does not commit Metropolitan to participate in the Delta Conveyance Project.
 Any additional funding for planning and pre-construction costs would require Board approval, a vote on which is expected to be considered in 2024 or later.
-Any final decision to commit to the project and incur final design and construction costs would require further Board approval, a vote on which is not expected to occur until after key permits are obtained, likely in 2025 or later.
+Any final decision to commit to the Delta Conveyance Project and incur final design and construction costs would require further Board approval, a vote on which is not expected to occur until after key permits are obtained, likely in 2025 or later.

 On August 6, 2020, DWR adopted certain resolutions to authorize the issuance of bonds to finance costs of the Delta Conveyance Project environmental review, planning, design and, if and when such a project is approved, the costs of acquisition and construction thereof.
 The same day, it filed a complaint in Sacramento County Superior Court seeking to validate its authority to issue the bonds.
 Fourteen answers were filed in the validation action.
 In May 2023, a bench trial was conducted by the court in connection with the validation action.
 On January 16, 2024, the Sacramento County Superior Court denied DWR's request for a validation order, finding that DWR exceeded its statutorily delegated authority when it adopted the bond resolutions to authorize the issuance of its bonds to finance the Delta Conveyance Project.
 On February 14, 2024, Metropolitan and four other supporting public water agencies filed a Notice of Appeal in California's Court of Appeal, Third Appellate District, of the Sacramento County Superior Court's ruling denying DWR's request for an order validating bond resolutions to finance the Delta Conveyance Project.
 DWR filed a Notice of Appeal on February 16, 2024.
+Eight cross appeals were filed by March 2024.
+In April 2024, DWR filed a motion to dismiss the cross appeals as untimely.
+In May 2024, DWR's motion to dismiss the cross appeals was denied without prejudice to renewing the motion in the merits briefing.
+The parties filed a merits briefing schedule.

-Additional lawsuits could be filed in the future with respect to the proposed new Bay-Delta conveyance project and may impact the anticipated timing and costs of any proposed single tunnel Delta Conveyance Project.
-A cost estimate for the proposed single tunnel Delta Conveyance Project is expected to be released by DWR later in 2024.
+Additional lawsuits could be filed in the future with respect to the Delta Conveyance Project and may impact the anticipated timing and costs.